andostronaut/weal/README.md

 ## Tips

-On windows before installing it on global you need to set your config prefix to avoid error on open directory
+On windows before installing it globally you need to set your config prefix to avoid error when opening directory

 ```bash
 npm config set prefix c:/Users/{userName}/AppData/Roaming/npm